 Dr. Matthew Anderson and Prof. Sara Terreault organized a conference entitled "The Ecstatic Journey: Pilgrimage Communed, Contested, and Confounded" (3-4 May 2013).
 Check out the poster, the conference program, and a special art event.

-Congratulations to our colleague, Dr. Jean-Michel Roessli, who has been elected by the scientific committee of the "Ecole des hautes études en sciences sociales" (EHESS) in Paris, France, as a "Directeur d'études invité" for three years in the broad interdisciplinary project on Historiography of Ecclesiology (IVth-XXIst c.) directed by the French medievalist Dominique Iogna-Prat.
+Dr. Jean-Michel Roessli has been elected by the scientific committee of the "Ecole des hautes études en sciences sociales" (EHESS) in Paris, France, as a "Directeur d'études invité" for three years in the broad interdisciplinary project on Historiography of Ecclesiology (IVth-XXIst c.) directed by the French medievalist Dominique Iogna-Prat.
 Dr. Roessli will be giving four lectures at the EHESS every year in May from 2014 to 2016.
 His first topic will focus on the ecclesiological debates in Europe during the modernist crisis (Harnack, Loisy, Duchesne, etc.).